zerosonesfun/flarum-ext-sm2/README.md

 # Flarum SM2 Extension

-A simple beta 8+ compatible Flarum extension which turns an audio URL into a clickable / playable link.
+A Flarum forum extension which turns an audio URL into a clickable / playable link.
 Brought to you by SoundManager2, a popular JavaScript audio library.

 ## Install

-`composer require zerosonesfun/flarum-ext-sm2`
+`composer require zerosonesfun/sm2`

 ## Upgrade

 ~~~
-composer update zerosonesfun/flarum-ext-sm2
+composer update zerosonesfun/sm2
 php flarum cache:clear
 ~~~
 Also, clear your browser cache and cookies.